disaverio/ArchlinuxNotes/Installation.md

 Enable if your cpu is affected (e.g.it is if Haswell, Broadwell among others): <https://en.wikipedia.org/wiki/Transactional_Synchronization_Extensions>

-Install `intel-ucode` and then update GRUB to early load microcode, before initramfs stage:
+Install `intel-ucode` (or the `amd` version) and then update GRUB to early load microcode, before initramfs stage:
 ```
 # grub-mkconfig -o /boot/grub/grub.cfg
 ```